Methods of facial hair removal

 The contraceptive pill

 Co-cyprindiol (known as Dianette in the UK) is another contraceptive pill which can be used to treat excess facial hair as it prevents male sex hormones from working.
-You must stop taking co-cyprindiol soon after it has treated your excess facial hair, as it increases your risk of blood clots.
+Dianette has a higher risk of causing blood clots, so it’s not usually a long term option.